SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 *Usage example*: Consider a unit with two attacks.
 One of them is animated by having the unit wield a sword, while the other one is an animation in which the unit uses a bow.
 What we want is that the animation of the `Move` and `Idle` abilities correspond to the attack that was used last, e.g. after a sword attack, the movement animation show the unit moving around with a sword in its hand, and after a bow attack, the movement animation show the unit moving around with a bow.
 To accomplish this, we would let both attack abilities inherit from `AnimationOverrideAbility` and specify `AnimationOverride` objects for them that target `Move` and `Idle`.

 **overrides**
-Stores the animations and abilities that will be overriden temporarily as `AnimationOverride` objects.
+Stores the animations and abilities that will be overridden temporarily as `AnimationOverride` objects.

 ## ability.specialization.CommandSoundAbility